dennisvdang/chorus-detection/README.md

 - **Feature Extraction**: Features such as Root Mean Squared energy, key-invariant chromagrams, Melspectrograms, MFCCs, and tempograms were extracted.
 These features were decomposed using Non-negative Matrix Factorization using an optimal number of components derived in our exploratory analysis.

-- **Segmentation and Encoding**: Songs were segmented into timesteps based on musical meters, with positional encoding applied to every meter and frame.
+- **Segmentation and Encoding**: Songs were segmented into timesteps based on musical meters, with positional and grid encoding applied to every audio frame and meter, respectively.
 Songs and labels were uniformly padded and split into train/validation/test sets, processed into batch sizes of 32 using a custom generator.

 - **Padding**: Songs and labels were padded to ensure consistent input lengths for the convolutional layers.